-An inaugural co-sponsored webinar series will be launched on 23 September, 2021, during this ‘Decade of Action’, a year on from the SDGs’ ‘Global Goals Week’ (18-26 September 2020).
+An inaugural co-sponsored High Level Dialogue Series was launched on 23 September, 2021, during this ‘Decade of Action’, a year on from the SDGs’ ‘Global Goals Week’ (18-26 September 2020).
 Participants will hear from leading international experts on SDG topics and FoRB.
-It is envisaged that the webinars will provide space for participants to meet and reflect on the most urgent FoRB issues and how they relate to the SDGs.
+The Dialogues will provide space for participants to meet and reflect on the most urgent FoRB issues and how they relate to the SDGs.

 Programme of Events (ALL events online until further notice)

 The UN Special Rapporteur for Freedom of Religion or Belief and other international and regional faith and non-faith-based partners working on the SDGs and their intersections with FoRB will share their experience in the webinars.
 The webinars will be moderated by the author of the DIHR reports on FoRB and the SDGs, Marie J. Petersen.